jrpotter/notebook/notes/algorithms/order-growth.md

 ## Overview

 The **running time** of an algorithm is usually considered as a function of its **input size**.
 How input size is measured depends on the problem at hand.
-For instance, [[index 1|sorting]] algorithms have an input size corresponding to the number of elements to sort.
+For instance, [[algorithms/index|sorting]] algorithms have an input size corresponding to the number of elements to sort.

 %%ANKI
 Basic